arun-gupta/arun-gupta.github.io/intellij-aws/readme.md

 ```
 sam --version
-SAM CLI, version 0.12.0
+SAM CLI, version 0.14.1
 ```

 ## Setup Plugin

 - IntelliJ IDEA, `Preferences`
-- Subscribe to EAP builds as explained at https://github.com/aws/aws-toolkit-jetbrains#eap-builds
+- For the latest (in development) build, subscribe to EAP builds as explained at https://github.com/aws/aws-toolkit-jetbrains#eap-builds
 - Search for `plugins`
 - Search for `aws tooklkit`, select.
-Verify the version number is `v1.2-EAP.2019.03.14` at least and click on `Install`.
+Verify the version number is `v1.2` at least and click on `Install`.
 - Click on `Restart IDE` to restart the IDE

 ## Create New Application